WPS2 Manual

 Figure: Sensor Calibration Error of D0647, Measurement A. The errors are exaggerated by ×100.
 The calibration points mark out the corners of our specified dynamic range.
 The calibration pins are 0.8 mm in diameter, so the dynamic range for a 0.3-mm diameter wire is 0.5 mm farther out than the edges of the calibration region.
 Root mean square error over the entire 12 mm × 8 mm range is 3.8 μm.

 You will find the sensor calibration error maps for most, but not all, WPS2 sensors in our data folder.
 If we need to re-calculate the wire edge positions in the image we use Reanalyze.tcl.
 To pass quality control, the sensor calibration error must be less than 5 μm rms when measured across the entire field of view.
-The average sensor calbration error is around 3.5 μm rms.
+The average sensor calibration error is around 3.5 μm rms.
 Our WPS Calibrations page is a text file that lists the calibration constants of all calibrated WPS1 and WPS2 sensors.
 Each line in the file provides the calibration constants for one of the cameras on a sensor.
 The table below defines the entries in each line for some example sensors.

 ------------------------------------------------------------------------------------------------